nasa/HyperCP/README.md

 - **Zhang skyglint correction database**: This (~ 2.3 GB) database will be optionally used for the glint correction based on the method of [Zhang et al., 2017, OE, 25(4)](https://opg.optica.org/oe/fulltext.cfm?uri=oe-25-4-A1&id=357012)).
-It will stored at ```/Data/Zhang_rho_db.mat```.
+It will stored at ```/Data/Zhang_rho_db.mat``` (or similar).
 If this download should fail for any reason, further instructions will be given at the command line terminal where Main.py was launched.
+We are currently working to improve efficiency with LUTs for Z17, so there will also be smaller (~129 MB) LUTs downloaded to ./Data.

 ## Usage